Pierre Esser

 Pierre Esser (Turkish: Cengiz Dülgeroğlu; born 4 December 1970) is a German former professional footballer who played as a goalkeeper.
-He now works as a financial service provider to footballers.

 Career

 Esser started his senior career with Viktoria Köln.
 In 1996, he signed for Galatasaray, where he made one appearance.
-After that, he played for German club SV Eintracht Trier 05 before retiring in 1999.
+After that, he played for German club Eintracht Trier before retiring in 1999.

+He later worked as a financial service provider to footballers and as a player agent.